Entreprecariat/Entreprecariat/topic-modelling.md

 No. of iterations: 2000
 No. of threads: 8

+**\[EDITING AND CURATION]** As a matter of fact, the process aimed to reach the most valuable index of held-out likelihood in order to prevent over/underf fitting.
+Meaning that we got our hands into practically **tuning the aspects of our interest trhough the whole pipeline**.
+For example, here we don't mean to rely on chapters division based modelling, and we chose to add some nouns into the stop words collections, since it was resulting irrelevant for the initial purpose of the process (see for more [here](https://link.springer.com/article/10.1007/s10994-013-5413-0)).

+--
 **\[AREAS OF POTENTIAL INTEREST]** As stated in the Research Question [chapter](the-project/research-questions.md), we asked ourselves: how can we manage to put a spot on the **neologism**, treating the book as an innovative piece of literature?

 While going on with through the work practice, we encountered an interesting piece of research from of the most relevant personalities in the field of topic modelling, i.e. professor David Mimno that, together with [other researchers](bibliography.md), explains how topic modeling for scientific papers differs in some ways from that related to fiction books.